 Al MacLeod Jr.

 Al started working part time with his dad at Ettinger Funeral Home as a teenager.
-He graduated from the Funeral Services Program at the Kingstec Campus, NSCC in Kentville in 1994 and launched his career late that year on his father’s 50th birthday, September 12.
+He graduated from the Funeral Services Program at the Kingstec Campus, NSCC in Kentville in 1994 and launched his career later that year on his father’s 50th birthday, September 12.
 He completed his apprenticeship and earned his Funeral Director and Embalmer’s licences in 1996.
-Al feels that the training he received while the firm was corporately owned was beneficial.
+Al feels that the training he received while the firm was corporately owned allows him to view things from a broader perspective.
 He is proudly carrying on the tradition at Ettinger Funeral Home of exceptional service to families.
-Al is currently the chairman of the Shubenacadie Community Development Association, the president of the Funeral Service Association of Nova Scotia and recently has taken a board position on the East Hants and District Chamber of Commerce.
+Al is currently the chairman of the Shubenacadie Community Development Association, the President of the Funeral Service Association of Nova Scotia.

 Al and his wife Kelly live in Shubenacadie East.
 He is the proud father of Holly, Ben and Jack.
 He enjoys carpentry work and spending time with his young family.